Caring For Your Fodera Guitar

-- At least once every six months if you have a fingerboard made out of Ebony, Rosewood, Pau Ferro, or any other unfinished wood, while you have the strings off of your Fodera, you need to oil your fingerboard.
+- If you have a fingerboard made out of Ebony, Rosewood, Pau Ferro, or any other unfinished wood, while you have the strings off of your Fodera, you need to oil your fingerboard at least once every six months.
 We use clear mineral oil with no additives (found in most pharmacies).
-Apply it to the surface of the fingerboard using a clean, soft, dry rag (and old tee-shirt is perfect for this).
+Apply it to the surface of the fingerboard using a clean, soft, dry rag (and old t-shirt is perfect for this).
 Allow it to sit and be absorbed for approximately five minutes before removing any remaining mineral oil with a different clean, soft, dry cloth.
 Restring your instrument only after all excess oil has been removed and take extra care to make sure that you do not get mineral oil on your strings!

-- Give body, back of the neck and hardware of your instrument a gentle rub down with a very slightly damp, clean, soft cloth (or tee-shirt) and then immediately do the same gentle rub down with a clean, DRY, soft cloth.
+- Give the body, back of the neck, and hardware of your instrument a gentle rub down with a very slightly damp, clean, soft cloth (or t-shirt) and then immediately do the same gentle rub down with a clean, DRY, soft cloth.
 Do not put the damp cloth anywhere near the control knobs or pickups.

 - If your pots have gotten a bit noisy, they can be cleaned with anti-static spray.
 We use Anti-Static Spray made by STATX Brands (Cat.
 No. 64-3310) and sold at Radio Shack.

 - Change the two 9-volt batteries in your pre-amp.